Vuyo-Ndebele/StudentSocialMediaAddiction/README.md

 - Created pivot tables to summarize key metrics such as average social media usage by academic level and mental health category

-- Built dynamic dashboards using charts and slicers to visualize trends in usage patterns and student well-being
+- Built dynamic dashboards using charts and slicers to visualize trends in usage patterns and students well-being

 - Applied business intelligence storytelling techniques to present insights through interactive dashboards and clear reports